thejus779/DeviceManager/README.md

 1. DeviceManager uses MVVM + coordinator architecure where all data is handled at Model leve, View models respective to each view, and Controllers as Views.
 2. All routings and flows are handled by respective Coordinators.
 3. Uses local pagination on fetched devices results.
- [ Have implemented a local pagination on fetched data to load only a fixed number of data, and append more as we scroll to the bottom of grid ]
+ [ Have implemented a local pagination on fetched data to load only a fixed number of data, and append more as we scroll to the bottom of grid.
+For demonstrative purposes, it is only done on Home, can be implemented on searched data as well ]

 ## Limitations